 - promote interest in industrial heritage

 Archaeological Research Group

 Council established this sub-group in 2004 to find a way forward for improved co-ordination for archaeological research in NI.

 Buildings Awareness Group

-HBC and NIEA staff formed a joint working group to promote awareness of built heritage so that the many buildings and structures can be highlighted and protected for future generations.
+HBC and HED staff formed a joint working group to promote awareness of built heritage so that the many buildings and structures can be highlighted and protected for future generations.

-Contact information for the Historic Monument Council is available on the following DOE page:
+Contact information for the Historic Monument Council is available on the following DfC page: